 When writing this guide, I tried my best to convey my passion, thoughts, and considerations throughout the selection process.
 It’s important that you find your passion when it comes to building your home lab.
 What will you use it for?
 How will it benefit you and others?

 If you have a plan, and if your lab will be something you enjoy learning, failing, and succeeding with, it will pay for itself in one way or another.
 That said, be careful with the power consumption!
 You don’t want to end up with… mortgage of $1,100, a power bill of $1,200, the feeling when walking into your home lab… NOT priceless.

 Plan with room to expand, and feel free to start small.
 You don’t have to start with a rack, cabinet, patch panels, and all the other gear.
 Get your feet wet, replace your ISP modem, then build from there.
 Avoid making rash decisions on hardware; instead, sleep on it.
-While you sleep, post a question or two in /r/homelab to get valuable feedback from other techies and sysadmins.
+Then, post a question or two in the new community forums, to get valuable feedback from other techies and sysadmins.
 You will find that the more you research, it will open up additional ways to get things just right or very wrong.
 More importantly, have fun!
 Share your home lab goals with your spouse, colleagues, kids, and that neighbor across the street who still only waves after five years.

-I hope this article was an enjoyable read, inspiring and that it opens a dialog between us.
+I hope this article was an enjoyable read, inspiring and that it opens a dialogue between us.
 Feel free to contact me.
 I love hearing, supporting, and learning from you guys!

 One thing I missed in the original article and Home lab setup was the coaxial cable.
 The existing cable turned out to be about three feet shorter than required.
 Tomorrow I’ll replace it with a longer cable.
 As you can see, I’ve also replaced the ISP modem with the Motorola model listed below.